Our climate is changing. We know this from the evidence. Find out why it is happening and the impact humans are having.

 - changes in bird migration patterns.

-See Issue 9: Climate change is already affecting Aotearoa New Zealand in 'Environment Aotearoa 2019' - our national state of the environment report.
+See Issue 9: Climate change is already affecting Aotearoa New Zealand in our national state of the environment report.

 Understanding climate change

-Earth’s atmosphere is made up of oxygen, a large amount of nitrogen and a small percentage of greenhouse gases, such as carbon dioxide and methane.
+Earth’s atmosphere is made up of oxygen, a large amount of nitrogen and a small amount of greenhouse gases, such as carbon dioxide and methane.

 This process is often called global warming, but it is better to think of it as climate change.
-This is because it is changing other aspects of climate as well as temperature.
-Changes in weather patterns are also occurring, and the frequency and intensity of extreme weather events, such as heavy rain, heatwaves and droughts, are changing in many regions.
+It is changing other aspects of climate as well as temperature (eg, frequency and intensity of extreme weather events).

 Since the industrial revolution, there has been a marked and growing increase in greenhouse gas producing activities such as industry, agriculture and transportation.
 These activities are increasing the level of greenhouse gases in the atmosphere.
 They are causing the Earth to heat up at a rate unprecedented in recent history.
 This recent warming can only be explained by the influence of humans.